drshahizan/HPDP/2425/project/p2/GroupA/readme.md

 Several optimization techniques were employed to enhance the performance of the sentiment analysis models:

-* **Text Preprocessing**: A comprehensive cleaning pipeline was implemented to remove URLs, special characters, and normalize text, which significantly reduced noise[cite: 533, 534].
+* **Text Preprocessing**: A comprehensive cleaning pipeline was implemented to remove URLs, special characters, and normalize text, which significantly reduced noise.
-* **Neutral Class Labeling**: A confidence threshold was used to identify and label neutral comments, improving the accuracy of the models, especially for ambiguous text[cite: 536, 537, 538].
+* **Neutral Class Labeling**: A confidence threshold was used to identify and label neutral comments, improving the accuracy of the models, especially for ambiguous text.
-* **Efficient Feature Extraction**: TF-IDF (top 5,000 features) and word embeddings (20,000-word vocabulary) were used for the Naïve Bayes and Bi-LSTM models, respectively[cite: 540, 541].
+* **Efficient Feature Extraction**: TF-IDF (top 5,000 features) and word embeddings (20,000-word vocabulary) were used for the Naïve Bayes and Bi-LSTM models, respectively.
-* **Early Stopping**: This technique was used during the training of the Bi-LSTM model to prevent overfitting, with a patience of 2 on a 10% validation split[cite: 543].
+* **Early Stopping**: This technique was used during the training of the Bi-LSTM model to prevent overfitting, with a patience of 2 on a 10% validation split.

 ### Model Comparison